Skip to main content

 OpenStatus lists ICMP, UDP and SSL-certificate monitors in its config, but its open-source Go checker implements only HTTP, TCP and DNS.

-Uptime Kuma has around forty monitor types and about ninety-five alert integrations, but it is single-user, is configured over a socket API rather than REST or Terraform, and its status pages offer RSS, not email or webhook subscribers.
+Uptime Kuma has 31 monitor types and 94 alert integrations, but it is single-user, is configured over a socket API rather than REST or Terraform, and its status pages offer RSS, not email or webhook subscribers.

 Gatus is a health dashboard with badges rather than a subscriber status page, and its multi-region support is an experimental status-federation feature, not distributed probes.